magento/devdocs/src/guides/v2.3/extension-dev-guide/security/csrf.md

 mechanism will become active for controllers that expect any HTTP method other than _GET_.

 CSRF tokens will be added to all forms automatically by the `lib/web/mage/common.js` file.
-If the file is disabled, some reason or at any other case, CSRF token can be added to a form by developers manually by grabbing it from the global `FORM_KEY` variable on JS side, or by using `Magento\Framework\Data\Form\FormKey` on backend.
+If the file is disabled, you can manually add the CSRF token to a form by getting it from the global `FORM_KEY` variable on JS side, or by using `Magento\Framework\Data\Form\FormKey` on backend.

 ### Exceptions